 In October of last year, Wise & Shine started a podcast.
 In the weeks ahead, we’ll be recording new episodes for your listening pleasure.
 Tuesday will be the day we publish new podcasts to the site.
 If you haven’t already done so, please have a listen to our recordings from 2022.
-We are interested in hearing … More Wise & Shine Podcasts in 2023
+We are interested in hearing from readers and experts who’d like to be a part … Continue reading Wise & Shine Podcasts in 2023

 In the latest installment of the Wise & Shine podcast, I talk with Billy Osogo—one of our writers and a brilliant young man who lives in Nairobi, Kenya—about what the world can learn from Africa.
 In Billy’s very insightful response, he tells me about “Ubuntu” and a variety of other subjects.
-Have a listen and … More New Podcast: What Can the World Learn from Africa?
+Have a listen and enjoy!
+Continue reading New Podcast: What Can the World Learn from Africa?

 Politics…has started to metastasize into gleefully naked power grabs in which the basic assumptions that make democracies functional have been replaced by a mosh pit, a zero sum game in which the sole object is the accretion of power.
 Continue reading Thoughts from the Ledge of Democracy

 Note: I’ve included some thinking exercises in this piece, toward the second half of the blog.
 Please participate in completing those and leaving your answers in the comment section.
 I hope you don’t feel that I’m beating a dead horse here, talking so much and with such passion about thinking.
-It’s just that I’m reminded … More Building the Muscular Mind (Final Installment with Exercises)
+It’s just that I’m reminded that Marcus Aurelius once said: “The happiness of your life … Continue reading Building the Muscular Mind (Final Installment with Exercises)

 I apologize for the lateness of posting this.
 I had an unexpectedly hard time finishing the follow-up to my first installment.
 I actually completed it more than a week ago, but I didn’t feel good about what I’d written.
 It felt like the tone was all wrong.
-I was being too strident and too dark, … More Building the Muscular Mind (Installment Two)
+I was being too strident and too dark, so I ended of scrapping the entire first draft and … Continue reading Building the Muscular Mind (Installment Two)

 I’m going to stick my neck out today.
 I’m going to talk about something I’ve been avoiding for certain political and professional reasons for some time now.
 A topic that is close to my heart.
 As it turns out, aircrew are extremely reluctant to talk about mental health.
-On the rare occasions I’ve brought it … More The Elephant in the Cockpit
+On the rare occasions I’ve brought it up, I’ve seen Captains visibly squirm in their seats.
+They … Continue reading The Elephant in the Cockpit